Hollywoodland: Plot

-As the years pass, Reeves becomes bitter at being a kept man and at Toni for not using her clout to help out his career.
+As the years pass, Reeves also becomes embittered at being Toni's kept man and blames her for not using Mannix's influence to get him better roles.
 He barbecues his Superman costume to "celebrate" the program's cancellation in 1958.
 He also meets a young woman in New York City, actress Leonore Lemmon, and leaves Toni for her.
-Toni is brokenhearted and furious and seethes at her "mistreatment" by Reeves.
+Toni, brokenhearted and furious, seethes at her "mistreatment" by Reeves.

 Simo initially suspects that Leonore might have accidentally shot Reeves during an argument and imagines how the scenario might have played out.
-Simo is beaten at his home by thugs, apparently working for Mannix, who are trying to scare him off the case.
+Simo is beaten in his home by thugs, apparently working for Mannix, who are trying to scare him off of the case.
 This, and other evidence, leads Simo to suspect that Mannix was the one who had Reeves murdered.
-Simo has a vision of how that killing would have occurred.
+Simo also has a vision of how that killing would have occurred.

-Simo's original client, Sinclair, murders his wife, having grown impatient waiting for Simo's report.
-A guilt-plagued Simo gets drunk, then visits his son's school, where his inebriation scares the boy.
-Simo visits Reeves' manager, Arthur Weissman, who has a home movie that Reeves shot in order to promote some wrestling work.
-Reeves' sadness and disappointment with his life are evident in the footage.
-Simo's final imagined variation on Reeves' death concludes with the actor shooting himself.
-This is the most vivid of the three scenarios, and Simo imagines himself in the upstairs bedroom, watching the suicide.
+Simo's original client – Sinclair – murders his wife, having grown impatient waiting for Simo's report.
+A guilt-plagued Simo gets drunk, then visits his son's school; where his inebriation scares the boy.
+Simo visits Reeves's manager, Arthur Weissman, who has a home movie that Reeves shot in order to promote some wrestling work.
+Reeves's sadness and disappointment with his life are evident in the footage.
+Simo's final imagined variation on Reeves's death concludes with the actor committing suicide.
+This is the most vivid of the three scenarios; and Simo imagines himself in the upstairs bedroom, watching it unfold.

 Each of the scenes imagined by Simo begins with Reeves playing a guitar and singing "Green Eyes (Aquellos Ojos Verdes)" in Spanish for his house guests.
-After each of the three imagined renditions, Reeves says good night to his guests, then retires to his bedroom upstairs, just before the gunshot.
+After each of the three imagined renditions, Reeves says good night to his guests, then retires to his bedroom upstairs; just before the gunshot.

-Reeves' quest for success and Simo's realization of parallels to his own existence cause the detective to reevaluate his life.
+Reeves's quest for success and Simo's realization of parallels to his own existence cause the detective to re-evaluate his life.
 Simo watches another home movie, this one of himself and Laurie and their son in happier days.
 He goes to Laurie's house wearing a suit and tie, greeting his son hopefully.